 Moving to Oslo

-Moving to Oslo does not only allow you to enjoy all the benefits of city life, but it also gives you a taste of Norway’s natural beauty, too; namely the Oslofjord and the vast wilderness surrounding the city.
+Moving to Oslo does not restrict expats to a purely urban life, giving you a taste of Norway’s natural beauty, too; namely the Oslofjord and the vast wilderness surrounding the city.
 Certainly, outdoor enthusiasts will not regret moving to Oslo.
 Fjords, green hills, and endless opportunities for adventure and outdoor activities are what make Oslo a unique expat destination.

-Oslo looks back on a 1000-year history.
+Oslo looks back on a roughly 1000-year history.
 It has been Norway’s capital since 1814, the same year as the signing of the Norwegian Constitution on 17 May (a national holiday in Norway).
-Its name roughly translates to “the fields of the gods”, paying tribute to its Viking heritage.
-After a fire had destroyed the city in 1624, the Danish King Christian IV of Denmark-Norway rebuilt it slightly to the west, under the Akershus fortress walls, and named the city Christiana.
-It wasn’t until 1925 that the capital — by then more heavily populated and industrialized — was renamed “Oslo.”
+Its name roughly translates to “the fields of the gods”, paying tribute to its rich Viking heritage.
+After a fire had destroyed the city in 1624, King Christian IV of Denmark-Norway rebuilt it slightly to the west, under the Akershus fortress walls, and named the city Christiana.
+It wasn’t until 1925 that the capital — by then more heavily populated and industrialized — was renamed “Oslo”.

 A Rather Enjoyable Climate

-You will be pleased to learn that, despite the city’s northern latitude, the climate is quite mild and even hot at times, thanks to the warm stream from the Gulf of Mexico.
-In 2017, the most recent summer, for instance, temperatures rose up to a yearly high of 27.3°C. However, the best time for a move to Oslo is between April and May, if you prefer a balanced day-and night ratio.
-During these months, temperatures, however, won’t rise above 16°C.
+You will be pleased to learn that, despite the city’s northern latitude of 59 degrees, the climate is comparatively mild and even hot at times, thanks to the warm stream from the Gulf of Mexico.
+In 2017, the most recent summer, for instance, temperatures rose up to a yearly high of 27.3°C. However, the best time for a move to Oslo is between April and May if you prefer a balanced day-and-night ratio.
+During these months, temperatures usually tend not to rise above 16°C.

-If you plan on arriving in Oslo in the winter, prepare yourself for temperatures as low as -7°C and lots of snow.
-This season lasts from November to March and offers lots of opportunities for winter sports and activities, such as skiing at Oslo’s Winter Park or ice skating in the centrally located “Spikersuppa” rink.
-Make sure not to miss out on the icy fjords and snowy hills, which make for beautiful scenery.
+If you plan on arriving in Oslo in the winter, prepare yourself for temperatures as low as -12⁰C (January 2017) and lots of snow.
+The winter season ordinarily lasts from November to March and offers lots of opportunities for winter sports and activities, such as skiing at Oslo’s Winter Park or ice skating in the centrally located “Spikersuppa” rink.
+Make sure not to miss out on the icy Oslofjord and snowy hills surrounding the city, which make for beautiful winter scenery.

 Living on the Oslo Fjord

 A move to Oslo takes you to the southeast of Norway.
-The city is located right at the northernmost end of the long Oslofjord, the city is nestled amidst forests and mountains, providing Norway’s capital with an exceptional location.
-With just about 600,000 inhabitants, Oslo is a city with a relatively small population compared to its size.
-About 40 islands are located within and around the city limits.
-The largest of them is Malmøya, which lies closest to Oslo Fjord.
+Located right at the northernmost end of the long Oslofjord, the city is nestled amidst forests and mountains, which provide Norway’s capital with an exceptional location.
+With just under 700,000 inhabitants, Oslo is a city with a relatively small population compared to its size (circa 455 km²).

-Two thirds of Oslo are covered by protected forests, hills and lakes.
+Approximately two-thirds of Oslo (307 km2) are covered by protected forests, hills and lakes.
 This part of the city is called the Marka, and it is home to a diverse ecosystem — with moose and elk easily spotted in the winter months, not to mention 343 lakes and two small rivers, Akerselva and Alna.
 The city is also situated in close proximity to Kirkeberget: a hill in Nordmarka and the highest point in the greater Oslo region.

-Moving to Oslo’s center gives you the chance to explore the city’s restaurants, including Maaemo, Norway’s only restaurant with three Michelin stars, its bars, concert venues, and nightclubs.
+Moving to Oslo’s center (sentrum) gives you the chance to explore the city’s restaurants, including Maaemo, Norway’s only restaurant with three Michelin stars, its bars, concert venues, and historical highlights.
 The area around Karl Johan’s gate is Oslo’s main street, and it is always crowded — even more so on Norway’s Constitution Day, 17 May.
-On that day, people dress in national costume and meet around the city center for the street parades.
+On this national holiday, people dress in national costume and meet around the city center for the street parades.

-Kvadraturen is the area between Akershus Fortress and Karl Johans gate, which got its name from its rectangular street patterns.
-This is also where Oslo’s historic city center is located, with some of the oldest buildings in the city.
-In Kvadraturen, expats moving to Oslo can not only find numerous museums, but also quite a few shopping centers.
+Kvadraturen is the area between Akershus Fortress, Karl Johans gate, Jernbanetorget, and Egertorget, which got its name from its rectangular street patterns.
+This is also where Oslo’s historic city center is located, with some of the oldest buildings in the city, as this area served as the site of the new city, Christiana, after the large 1624 fire.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.